wso2/docs-ei/en/micro-integrator/docs/references/connectors/amazons3-connector/amazons3-connector-reference.md

 ??? note "deleteObject"
     The deleteObject operation removes the null version (if there is one) of an object and inserts a delete marker, which becomes the latest version of the object.
 If there is no null version, Amazon S3 does not remove any objects.

-    If the object you want to delete is in a bucket where the bucket versioning configuration is MFA Delete enabled, you must include the xAmzMfa header in the request.
-Requests that include xAmzMfa must use HTTPS.
+    If the object you want to delete is in a bucket where the bucket versioning configuration is MFA Delete enabled, you must include the mfa in the request.
 For more information about MFA Delete, see Using MFA Delete .

     Following is the proxy configuration for init and deleteObject.
-The init section has additional parameters and parameters that need to be removed apart from those mentioned in the Connecting to Amazon S3 section.
+The init section has connection parameters.

-    See the [related API documentation](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectDELETE.html) for more information.
+    See the [related API documentation](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/clouddirectory/model/DeleteObjectRequest.html) for more information.

     <table>
         <tr>